-An industry that militates against start-ups and small business expansion, as ours has done in recent years, is one doomed to stagnation and ultimate extinction.
+An industry that militates against start-ups and small business expansion, as ours has in recent years, is one doomed to stagnation and ultimate extinction.

 And it’s often better to have a clean start!

-However, scrutiny is only a problem if it’s a problem and, conversely, members have easy access to as much guidance about compliance as may be required.
+But, scrutiny is only a problem if it’s a problem and, conversely, members have easy access to as much guidance about compliance as may be required.

 “Give me your tired, your poor,

 I lift my lamp beside the golden door.”

 The famous inscription on the Statue of Liberty expresses many of the same sentiments as the proposition that TEn has placed before the Insurance market since the time of its inception.